haerski/mortality/report.md

 Comparing the models above, we can see that the Boosted Trees is the best model.
 So, we use it for the rest of the project, we tune it, and we report the results.

-One of our goals is the have a model that can predict clients it hasn't seen before.
+One of our goals is to have a model that can predict clients it hasn't seen before.
 First, we split our clients into training and testing clients.
 The training clients are "known"; they will be what the model will be trained on and they represent 75% of our total.
 The testing clients are "unknown"; they will represent brand new clients and they represent 25% of our total.